IronLanguages/ironpython3/Documentation/installing.md

 ### Windows

 IronPython for .NET Framework requires .NET Framework version 4.6.2 or higher, which comes preinstalled on modern versions of Windows.
 To install IronPython, download the `.msi` file from the project's [release page](https://github.com/IronLanguages/ironpython3/releases/latest) and execute it.
+The installation of `.msi` registers IronPython in the System Registry in compliance with [PEP 514](https://peps.python.org/pep-0514/) so that other tools may detect and use it.

 Alternatively, use _Chocolatey_ package manager:

 ```
 choco install ironpython
 ```

-The installation registers IronPython in the System Registry in compliance with [PEP 514](https://peps.python.org/pep-0514/) so that other tools may detect and use it.

 ### Linux (Debian-like)